 Cost

-Resource Cost – When dealing with multiple hardware platforms costs are increased by as the number platforms.
-Each platform requires a dedicated, highly skilled, resource or broader skilled resources that understand multiple programming echo systems.
+Resource Cost – When dealing with multiple hardware platforms, costs are increased with the number of platforms.
+Each platform requires a dedicated, highly skilled resource or broader skilled resources that understand multiple programming ecosystems.

-Increased Risk – Multiple code bases require increased testing, bug fixing, and introduces the risk a bug fix might not make it into all code bases.
+Increased Risk – Multiple code bases require increased testing, bug fixing, and introduce the risk that a bug fix might not make it into all code bases.

 Solution

 The power in web technologies is the ability to run on all platforms that support a web viewer.
-Using a hybrid mobile approach with Cordova, Ionic and Angular with Responsive Design it is possible to build an application capable of running from a web browser, desktop, Android, iOS, and Windows 10 devices with a single code base.
+Using a hybrid mobile approach with Cordova, Ionic, and Angular with Responsive Design, it is possible to build an application capable of running from a web browser, desktop, Android, iOS, and Windows 10 devices with a single code base.

 Lacking Depth of Knowledge

-The greater the number of technologies in an echo system, the more shallow knowledge and experience become.
+The greater the number of technologies in an ecosystem, the more shallow knowledge and experience become.

 Example

-Over time applications are developed, for the business, but never kept up to date.
+Over time, applications are developed for the business, but never kept up to date.

-After a decade, in a small shop, an echo system might have the following:
+After a decade, in a small shop, an ecosystem might have the following:

 Two classic ASP applications